-Common Examples of Cacophony
+Common Cacophony Examples

 “I detest war because cause of war is always trivial.”

-Similarly, a discordant sound of a musical band, tuning up their musical instruments, is also an example of cacophony.
+Similarly, a discordant sound of a musical band, tuning up their musical instruments, is an example of cacophony.

 Cacophony and Euphony